fredericGette/wp81documentation/windows81DeveloperLicense/README.md

 ## Solution

 > [!CAUTION]
-> You may loss usage of your computer !
+> You may lost the usage of your computer !
 > Make a copy of your files before doing the following actions
 > and never do this if your disk contains important data !!